Myutaze/SmartTransparentOLEDGlasses/Preparation/Bluetooth_Connection.md

 of the Bluetooth Module to the TX/RX of Arduino, the VCC and GND pins to the Arduino's 5V and GND and turn on the Arduino.
 This is only for the test purposes we will change those pins in the code.
+Note that the Bluetooth Module HC-05 mainly work seperately from Arduino, the Arduino just receives inputs from it.

 <img align= "left" src = "https://github.com/Myutaze/SmartTransparentOLEDGlasses/assets/123553691/4bea568e-54ef-4d7e-86c7-71c4c25ffaff" width  = "400" >

 |     HC-05     |     Arduino   |
 | :-------------: | :-------------: |